AliQX7/Django-Project/README.md

 ## Django-Project

-A simple project for a Django blog website.
+A simple project for a Django blog website for learning Django.
+Following Corey Schafer's tutorial on Youtube.

 More functionality will be added later.